dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 .. figure:: images/pwiz3.png
    :align: center

-   The New Project wizard’s third page.
+   The New Project wizard's third page.

 Change the default keyword text as you wish, or turn the keywords off altogether.